FallenTaters/timefmt/README.md

 A fully comparable date object that always formats to the specified format.
 Meant to be used for encoding when time is irrelevant.

+## Time[F TimeFormat]

+Like Date but doesn't strip time and zone component.

 ## Example

 ```go